 “O mankind!
 Single out your Lord with all worship – He who created you and all those who came before you, that you may be of those who seek to avoid Allaah’s punishment and anger, those whom Allaah is pleased with.
 He who has made the earth a resting place for you, and has made the sky a canopy, and Who sends down rain from the clouds, and who brought out with crops and fruits from the earth as provision for you.
 So do not set up rivals for Allaah in your worship when you know that there is no Lord besides Him” Soorah al-Baqarah (2): 21-22

 “…worship when you know …” is addressed to those who did set up such rivals.
 This is why Allaah addressed them in this manner.
-As to what these people ‘knew,’ Ibn ‘Abbaas # and others said, ‘So do not set up partners with Allaah in your worship when you know that you have no Creator other than Allaah,’ and this defines the meaning of the saying of the Prophet !, “You created me and I am Your slave and worshipper.”
+As to what these people ‘knew,’ Ibn ‘Abbaas # and others said, ‘So do not set up partners with Allaah in your worship when you know that you have no Creator other than Allaah,’ and this defines the meaning of the saying of the Prophet !, “You created me and I am Your slave and worshiper.”

-There is no Creator besides Allaah, therefore none has the right to be worshipped except Allaah.
+There is no Creator besides Allaah, therefore none has the right to be worshiped except Allaah.
 We do not submit and humble ourselves; we do not invoke and supplicate; we do not call for deliverance except to Allaah alone-the One Who brought us into existence after we were nothing.

 So, since there is no Creator besides Allaah, we do not direct any worship to anyone but Him.
 The use of Tawheed of Allaah’s Lordship is a proof of Tawheed of worship.
 Therefore, a person who supplicates to other than Allaah and invokes other than Allaah is to be rebuked.
 He is not only rebuked for invoking those who can neither benefit nor harm him, but also for forsaking the Creator, the Provider, the One who benefits and harms, the One who grants all blessings, He Who controls all the affairs of His creation.